PXR05/AoC/2024/README.md

 # Advent of Code 2024

-This repository contains Python solutions for Advent of Code 2024.
+Solutions for Advent of Code 2024.

-## Structure

-- Each day's solution is in its own directory (`d1`, `d2`, etc.)
-- Input files are stored as `input` in each day's directory
-- Solutions are implemented in Python files named `d{day}.py`

-> Some solutions may need updated parameters when using the full input. (d14, d18)

 ## Performance